Atlantic Album Discography, Part 1

 ALS-111 - Heart Songs - Marie Powers [1952] Sing Me To Sleep/At Dawning/Still As The Night/Tenderness/The Rosary/Homing/Danny Boy/Mighty Lak A Rose

-ALS-112 - Erroll Garner at the Piano - Erroll Garner [1952] Margie/I'll Be Seeing You/No Greater Love/The Sheik Of Araby/I May Be Wrong/Lullaby Of The Leaves/Serenade In Blue/Trees
+ALR-112 - Piano Solos - Erroll Garner [1952] Margie/I'll Be Seeing You/No Greater Love/The Sheik Of Araby/I May Be Wrong/Lullaby Of The Leaves/Serenade In Blue/Trees

 ALS-115 - Ruth Brown Sings Rhythm and Blues Favorites - Ruth Brown [Unreleased?]
 This record is listed on the back of several of the early Atlantic 10 and 12 inch albums.
 Since no known copy of this record has ever surfaced it is the general consensus of record collectors that it was never released.
 So Long/Teardrops From My Eyes/Shrine Of Saint Cecilia/Where Can I Go/Happiness Is A Thing Called Joe/I'll Get Along Somehow, Parts 1 & 2/I Can Dream Can't I/I Don't Want Anybody